How to save on your repayments or put them on hold while you’re on active duty.

 How does student loan repayment work for servicemembers?

 The main difference is that you have more forgiveness and assistance options than your typical civilian.
-Lenders are typically more flexible when you’re deployed to an active military zone — most let you defer your loan and go into forbearance, and your lender can’t charge you more than 6% interest during that time.
+Lenders are typically more flexible when you’re deployed to an active military zone — most let you defer your loan and go into forbearance and if not, you can refinance with a lender that does.
+Your lender also can’t charge you more than 6% interest during that time.

 Military student loan forgiveness programs

 These student loan forgiveness programs are designed to help current and former members of the armed forces reduce their student debt load.
-You typically need to spend at least a few years paying off your student loans to qualify, however.
+However, you typically need to spend at least a few years paying off your student loans to qualify.

 Student loan deferment options for servicemembers